cloudnativetrainings/trainings/kkp_fundamentals/08-deploy-master-cluster-mla/README.md

 At this step, you will install set of Helm charts to enable MLA stack on the combined Master / Seed cluster.

-More details about this topic is summarized at [documentation](https://docs.kubermatic.com/kubermatic/master/guides/monitoring_logging_alerting/master_seed/installation/).
+More details about this topic is summarized in [this](https://docs.kubermatic.com/kubermatic/master/guides/monitoring_logging_alerting/master_seed/installation/) documentation.

 ## Extend values.yaml